tkubica12/azurestack-lab/ApplicationPlatforms.md

 Go to Azure Stack portal and run Kubernetes wizard.
 We will create non-HA cluster with one master node and for worker nodes use 2 nodes.
 Enter your service principal (application id), secret and also paste your public SSH key.

-Now we have some time to learn Kubernetes basics.
-Instructor will go throw [presentation in Czech](https://github.com/tkubica12/kubernetes-demo/raw/master/PPT-CZ/Kubernetes%20-%20jak%20funguje.pptx)

 When cluster is created we will need to grap connection details from master node and copy it to your notebook so we can connect to Kubernetes from it.
 Use [WinSCP](https://winscp.net/eng/download.php) and point it public IP of your master node and specify default username which is azureuser.
 Connect.

 In panel with /home/azureuser folder press CTRL+ALT+h to see hidden files.
 There is .kube directory with config file.
 Copy full .kube folder to your C:\Users\yourusername.
 You should have C:\Users\yourusername\.kube\config file on your PC.